dvesic/windows-setup/README.md

 ## Essential

-* Windows 11, fully patched (Windows 10 will do, but I do not see point of using EOL operating system)
+* [Windows 11](https://www.microsoft.com/software-download/windows11), fully patched (Windows 10 will do, but I do not see point of using EOL operating system)
-* Adding OpenSSL capability (Elevated PowerShell): `Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0`
+* Adding OpenSSL client capability (Elevated PowerShell): `Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0`
 * YU Keyboard from [vesic.org](https://www.vesic.org/programi/nasa-slova-na-us-tastaturi-resenje-2005-e/)
-  * This is "local" solution for accent characters for Balkan nations (Serbian, Bosnian, Croatian...)
+  * This is "local" solution for typing accent characters (ćčšđžĆČŠĐŽ) for Balkan nations (Serbian, Bosnian, Croatian...)
+* Cloud storage; any will do, but I prefer those which are mirrored on file system (Google Drive, OneDrive) - easier to work with

 ## MS Store